-At Heartwood Learning Trust (HLT), we are committed to the Health and Safety of staff, pupils and visitors.
+At Heartwood Learning Trust, we are committed to the Health and Safety of all employees, pupils and visitors.
 Ensuring the safety of our community is of paramount importance and this policy reflects our dedication to creating a safe learning environment.